p4lang/behavioral-model/docs/simple_switch.md

   different switches, this method should require fairly low development effort to implement.
 + Implement PTP in some combination of P4 program and control plane software, and run that on simple_switch.
-This could easily be a significant amount of time and effort to achieve, and given the variable latencies in software processing of packets in virtual and/or physical Ethernet interfaces on typical hosts, it seems unlikely that synchronization closer than tens of microseconds would be achievable.
-Commercial PTP implementations can achieve more tight synchronization because the PTP packet handling is implemented within the physical Ethernet packet processing hardware, very close to the physical transmission and reception of the data between switches.
+This is likely to be a significant amount of time and effort to achieve, and given the variable latencies in software processing of packets in virtual and/or physical Ethernet interfaces on typical hosts, it seems unlikely that synchronization closer than tens or hundreds of microseconds would be achievable.
+Commercial PTP implementations can achieve more tight synchronization because the PTP packet handling is implemented within the Ethernet packet processing hardware, very close to the physical transmission and reception of the data between switches.
 + Implement a newer synchronization algorithm like [HUYGENS](https://www.usenix.org/system/files/conference/nsdi18/nsdi18-geng.pdf).
   This is likely to be at least as much development effort as